fermyon/installer/deploy/README.md

 The [Fermyon Platform](https://www.fermyon.dev) website is deployed via the [deploy.yaml](../.github/workflows/deploy.yml) GitHub workflow.

+(Note: currently this website consists of redirects to Fermyon's [Developer site](https://developer.fermyon.com/))

 ## Auto Deploys

 The production version of the website is deployed whenever commits are pushed to the `main` branch.